niallobrien/asset-pipeline-bootstrap/readme.md

 <script src="{{ mix('/assets/scripts/vendor.js') }}"></script>
 <script src="{{ mix('/assets/scripts/app.js') }}"></script>
 ```

+Please feel free to contribute examples for use with other web frameworks.

 ### Usage
 You can run the following commands to utilise the asset pipeline.